Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Models

 Because both EA and IS rates that generally dominate over others strongly depend on the neutrino energy and nucleonic density, taking a smaller maximum neutrino energy and a larger radius of the inner boundary compared to our previous work \cite{xiong2023evolution} reduces the maximum collisional rate that can be well resolved within our simulation domain.
 Therefore, unlike in \cite{xiong2023evolution}, no attenuation is made to any collisional rate for all models in this work.

 In contrast to the collisional rates, a common challenge is the tremendous size of the neutrino self-induced term $\mathbf H_{\nu\nu}$ associated with subnanosecond timescales and subcentimeter length scales.
 They are much shorter than the scales related to the hydrodynamics (order of kilometers and milliseconds), which makes it computationally difficult for a simulation to well resolve both time and length scales with the unadjusted $\mathbf H_{\nu\nu}$.
-A strategical mitigation in recent works \cite{nagakura2022time,xiong2023evolution} is to attenuate the values of $\mathbf H_{\nu\nu}$ while generally keeping the same ordering that the magnitude of $\mathbf H_{\nu\nu}$ dominates over collisional rates and vacuum oscillation frequency.\footnote{There are also other strategies, for example, assuming that neutrinos are homogeneous in radial blocks of a few hundred meters to reduce the needed number of the radial grids in computation and to allow for no attenuation on $\mathbf H_{\nu\nu}$ \cite{shalgar2023neutrino}.} The oscillation term $\mathbf H$ on the right-hand side of Eq.~\eqref{eq:eom_nu} becomes $\mathbf H_{\rm vac}+a_{\nu\nu}(r)\mathbf H_{\nu\nu}$ with a radial-dependent factor $a_{\nu\nu}(r) = a_1/[1+e^{(a_2-r)/a_3}]$ where $a_2=30~{\rm km}$ and $a_3 = 2.5~{\rm km}$ for all our models.
+A strategical mitigation in recent works \cite{nagakura2022time,xiong2023evolution} is to attenuate the values of $\mathbf H_{\nu\nu}$ while generally keeping the same ordering that the magnitude of $\mathbf H_{\nu\nu}$ dominates over collisional rates and vacuum oscillation frequency.\footnote{There are also other strategies, for example, assuming that neutrinos are homogeneous in radial blocks of a few hundred meters to reduce the needed number of the radial grids in computation and to allow for no attenuation on $\mathbf H_{\nu\nu}$ \cite{shalgar2023neutrino}.} The oscillation term $\mathbf H$ on the right-hand side of Eq.~\eqref{eq:eom_nu} becomes $\mathbf H_{\rm vac}+a_{\nu\nu}(r)\mathbf H_{\nu\nu}$ with a radial-dependent factor

+where $a_2=30$ and $a_3 = 2.5~{\rm km}$ for all our models.
 This factor keeps almost constant $a_{\nu\nu}(r)\approx a_1$ for most of the radial range with $r>35$~km.
-At inner radii where the neutrino number densities are much larger, more attenuation is provided by the denominator in the formula by around one more order of magnitude, i.e., the attenuation factor $a_{\nu\nu}$ takes a value of $0.1 a_1$ at $r\approx 24.5$~km.
+At inner radii, where the neutrino number densities are much larger, more attenuation is provided by the denominator in the formula by around one more order of magnitude, i.e., the attenuation factor $a_{\nu\nu}$ takes a value of $0.1 a_1$ at $r\approx 24.5$~km.
 For example, when $a_1$ is taken to be $10^{-3}$, the attenuation factor is always greater than $10^{-4}$ for $r> 24.5$~km and close to $10^{-3}$ for $r> 35$~km, which is a reasonable choice compared to other works \cite{nagakura2023global,nagakura2023basic}.
 We utilize this attenuation strategy and explore different choices of the attenuation parameter $a_1$, with the radial resolutions $N_r$ adapted accordingly.